dotnet/AspNetCore.Docs/aspnetcore/security/authorization/iauthorizationpolicyprovider.md

 Typically when using [policy-based authorization](xref:security/authorization/policies), policies are registered by calling `AuthorizationOptions.AddPolicy` as part of authorization service configuration.
 In some scenarios, it may not be possible (or desirable) to register all authorization policies in this way.
 In those cases, you can [use a custom `IAuthorizationPolicyProvider`](#ci) to control how authorization policies are supplied.

-Examples of scenarios where a custom [IAuthorizationPolicyProvider](/dotnet/api/microsoft.aspnetcore.authorization.iauthorizationpolicyprovider) may be useful include:
+Examples of scenarios where a custom <xref:Microsoft.AspNetCore.Authorization.IAuthorizationPolicyProvider> may be useful include:

 * Using an external service to provide policy evaluation.
 * Using a large range of policies (for different room numbers or ages, for example), so it doesn't make sense to add each individual authorization policy with an `AuthorizationOptions.AddPolicy` call.